 - They find it hard to express their feelings.

-- They have difficulty forming and maintaining
+- They have difficulty forming and maintaining close relationships with others.

-- They’re hard working, but their obsession with perfection can make them inefficient.
+- They’re hardworking, but their obsession with perfection can make them inefficient.

 - They often feel righteous, indignant, and angry.

 - They can experience anxiety that occurs with depression.

 OCPD is often confused with an anxiety disorder called obsessive-compulsive disorder (OCD).
 However, they aren’t the same.